Recognizing New Eagle Scouts in our Community

 Nationally, only 4% of scouts will earn the Eagle Scout rank and in Five Rivers Council, we are proud to have a history of meeting or exceeding that percentage annually.

-The 2022 class of Eagle Scouts logged hundreds of volunteer service hours in the development and execution of their individual community service projects.
-Beyond that, each scout earned a minimum of 21 merit badges (13 required and 8 electives), as well as served in unit leadership positions.
+The annual class of Eagle Scouts logs hundreds of volunteer service hours in the development and execution of their individual community service projects.
+Beyond that, each scout earned a minimum of 21 merit badges (14 required and 7 electives), as well as served in unit leadership positions.

 Significance Of Earning The Eagle Scout Rank